Connect with others who understand.

 Positron Emission Tomography Scan

 For a positron emission tomography (PET) scan, a slightly radioactive form of sugar is injected into a vein and collects in cancer cells.
-A PET/CT scan can be used for diagnosing lung cancer.
-It is not recommended for follow-up scans after treatment.
-This scan can also detect cancer that has spread to the bones, liver, adrenal glands, and other organs; but it is not useful for looking at the spinal cord or brain.
+A PET/CT scan, which combines both techniques, can be used for diagnosing lung cancer.
+It isn’t recommended for follow-up scans after treatment.
+This scan can also detect cancer that has spread to the bones, liver, adrenal glands, and other organs, but it’s not useful for looking at the spinal cord or brain.

 Bone Scan

-Bone scans can spot cancer that may have metastasized from the lungs to the bones.
+Bone scans can spot cancer that may have spread from the lungs to the bones.
 A slightly radioactive material is injected into the blood and collects in the bones over a few hours.
-Scans are then done to look for areas of higher radioactivity which may indicate cancer.
+Scans are then done to look for areas of higher radioactivity, which may indicate cancer.

 Lung-Specific Tests